-- In the last employer survey, 100% ranked our graduates as high or highest in overall competence in their field of study;
+- Over the last 8 years, with over 200 employers reporting, 94% rate our students as high or highest in overall competency in their field of study.

 Our over-arching vision is to be The school of choice for students who want an exceptional educational experience in a world-class environment.

-World-class environment not only defines the working culture of our college, it also includes the remarkably beautiful lake and mountain region of northeast Tennessee and central Appalachia, proving that excellent academics can go hand-in-hand with an outstanding quality of life.
+World-class environment not only defines the working culture of our college, it also includes the remarkably beautiful lake and mountain region ofthe Appalachian Highlands, proving that excellent academics can go hand-in-hand with an outstanding quality of life.

 There has never been a more important time to address the public health challenges of the region, the nation, or the world.
 I applaud you for your commitment to improving the health and the lives of other people, and wish you the very best for the future.

 If you have any questions, please give us a call, or, better yet, pay us a visit.